Schime/Schime/README.md

 **`Tech Nerd`**

-  I'm a software engineering student pursuing a masters degree in Computer Science.
+  I'm a software engineering student pursuing a master's degree in computer engineering.
+I have a strong interest in applying programming expertise in the world of technology.

+  Currently, I'm working on my master's thesis, which is related to `parachain-xcm-communication` repository.

 ---